Tax-Season Phishing: How Fake CRA Emails Target Canadian Businesses

 - Payroll or benefits messages designed to reach finance and HR staff.

 The goal is usually one of three things: stolen login credentials, a fraudulent payment, or malware delivered through an attachment or link.
+For a business the stakes are higher — a compromised My Business Account can expose payroll data and tax records, and stolen credentials are often the first step toward business email compromise.

 How to spot a fake